-Portland-area riders can enjoy an excellent display of fall color at the Sandy River Delta, which has an enjoyable network of easy trails that are open to horseback riders, bicyclists, birders, fishermen, hunters, and hikers.
-Located just off I-84 near Troutdale, the Delta’s trails go through deciduous forest, across open fields, to the Columbia River, and along the old dikes that redirected the flow of the Sandy River.
-And all this is only 20 minutes from downtown Portland.
+Portland-area riders can enjoy seven miles of easy trails at the Sandy River Delta, located just off I-84 near Troutdale.
+The Delta’s trails go through deciduous forest, across open fields, to the Columbia River, and along the old dikes that redirected the flow of the Sandy River.
+And all this is only 20 minutes from downtown Portland!

-Several years ago one of the dikes was breached in order to restore the Delta to a more natural state.
+Several years ago, one of the dikes was breached to restore the Delta to a more natural state.
 The Sandy River’s new channel created Sundial Island on the north end of the Delta.
-In low water periods some riders may be tempted to ford the channel that now separates Sundial Island from the rest of the Delta, but don’t do it.
+In low water periods, some riders may consider fording the waterway that now separates Sundial Island from the rest of the Delta, but it’s a bad idea.
 Lewis and Clark originally called this waterway the Quicksand River for a reason.

-The Sandy River Delta offers very pleasant year-round trails to explore, as well as an opportunity to desensitize your horse to off-leash dogs.
-The display of fall color offered by the area’s many cottonwood and alder trees is an added bonus.
+The Sandy River Delta offers delightful year-round trails to explore, as well as an opportunity to desensitize your horse to off-leash dogs.
+The display of fall colors provided by the area’s many cottonwood and alder trees is a bonus.
+Don’t miss it!

-The Sandy River Delta is covered in the Sandy River Delta chapter of Riding Northwest Oregon Horse Trails, by Kim McCarrel, (Ponderosa Press, 2013).
+The Sandy River Delta is covered in the Sandy River Delta chapter of Riding Northwest Oregon Horse Trails, by Kim McCarrel, available at www.NWHorseTrails.com.